Skip to Main Content

 Seventy-six percent of small business owners regularly used personal credit cards for their business expenses, according to a 2022 report from Mastercard on small business banking.
 Of those 76 percent of people, 53 percent used both business credit cards and personal credit cards, while 23 percent used only personal cards.
 Meanwhile, only 10 percent of small business owners used just business credit cards.

-Here are the top situations where you’d likely be better off using your personal credit card for business expenses and where you’d likely be better off getting a business credit card.
+So why, as an entrepreneur, would you use a personal card rather than a business credit card?
+Here are the top situations you’d likely be better off using your personal credit card for business expenses and when you’d likely be better off getting a business credit card.

 When to use your personal credit card for business expenses